-Course Offering Availability: Course offered at the discretion of the Dean This course is designed to include an exploration of acting styles.
-Emphasis is placed on putting the actor's skills to work in a major theatrical form-musical, comedy, or on putting the actor's skills to work in a major theatrical form-musical, comedy, or drama.
+Course Offering Availability: Course offered at the discretion of the Dean

+This course is designed to include an exploration of acting styles.
+Emphasis is placed on putting the actor's skills to work in a major theatrical form-musical, comedy, or drama.
 Upon completion, students should be able to explore their creativity in an acting ensemble.
 This course has been approved for transfer under the CAA and ICAA as a premajor and/or elective course requirement.

-DRE 096

-Integrated Reading and Writing
+DRE 096 Integrated Reading and Writing 2.5 1 0 3

-2.5

-1

-0

-3